-- 1. recognize the importance and value of responsible and careful exeges is and interpretation of a biblical text. - 2. demonstrate a knowledge of the literary genres of the Bible and the rules for their interpretation. - 3. describe the history of interpretation of the Bible, including contemporary approaches and methods of interpretation. - 4. apply the necessary research tools, skills and various methods for interpreting the Bible and appropriating its message. - 5. recognize the importance of contextual analysis in determining word meanings, the structure and literary features of a biblical text. - 6. develop observational skills in doing a close reading of the biblical text. - 7. evaluate the validity of an interpretation and/or appropriation of a biblical text.
+1. recognize the importance and value of responsible and careful exegesis and interpretation of a biblical text.

+- 2. describe the literary genres of the Bible, their respective features, and the rules for their exegesis and interpretation. - 3. apply the methodical, step by step exegetical process culminating in the interpretation and appropriation of a biblical text. - 4. describe the history of interpretation of the Bible, including contemporary approaches and methods of interpretation. - 5. apply the necessary research tools, skills and various methods for interpreting the Bible and appropriating its message. - 6. recognize the importance of context (literary, historical, cultural, canonical, and theological contexts) in determining word meanings and the structure and literary features of a biblical text. - 7. develop observational skills required in doing a close reading of the biblical text. - 8. evaluate the validity of an interpretative position or contemporary application of a biblical text. - 9. critically engage and evaluate commentaries and journal articles.